tikv/rfcs/text/2019-01-08-pd-simulator.md

 #### Verification of correctness

-To verify the correctness of the scheduling of PD.
-We need to define a checker.
+To verify the correctness of the scheduling of PD, we need to define a checker.
 The checker will continue to check the condition we specified.
 If the condition is met, which means the scheduling result is as we expected, it will exit.
 Otherwise, it will keep running until its timeout expires and then raise an